jenglezou/QAWTechTest/README.md

 # General Comments
 The test was described as a BDD feature using a Gherkin-style syntax and implemented as a Jasmine test specification.

-Many issues were encountered during the development of even such a simple example:
+Some issues were encountered during the development of even such a simple example:
-- Installation of Java version required by the Selenium driver
+- Installation of Java was required by the Selenium driver
-- Installation of .NET SDK required by WebdriverIO
+- Installation of .NET SDK was required
-- Confusing or unclear documentation
+- Some confusing or unclear documentation.
+Although the WebdriverIO user and API documentation is refreshingly friendly.
-- Behaviour of Selenium/webdriverio APIs for performing seemingly simple actions
+- Unusual behaviour of Selenium/webdriverio APIs when performing seemingly simple actions

 # Improvements
 Consider using the Page Object Pattern approach to separate the UI handling from the tests.